 For art and history lovers, the city has some of the finest monuments of yesteryear, along with a collection of well-curated museums.

-Before visiting Concord, you should get an idea of what to do once you get there.
+Before visiting Concord, North Carolina, you should know what to do once you get there.

 Every year, millions of people visit the Concord Mills Mall to shop their hearts out.